waikato-datamining/image-dataset-converter/plugins/set-metadata.md

 * accepts: seppl.AnyData
 * generates: seppl.AnyData

 Sets the specified key/value pair in the meta-data.
+Can use the data passing through instead of the specified value as well.

 ```
 usage: set-metadata [-h] [-l {DEBUG,INFO,WARNING,ERROR,CRITICAL}]
                     [-N LOGGER_NAME] [--skip] -f FIELD -v VALUE
-                    [-t {string,bool,numeric}]
+                    [-t {string,bool,numeric}] [-u]

 Sets the specified key/value pair in the meta-data.
+Can use the data passing
+through instead of the specified value as well.

 options:
   -h, --help            show this help message and exit